General (Pakistan)

 The insignia of a four-star general consists of shoulder stars, crossed swords and laurel device.
 The country's army is headed by two four-star officers, the COAS and the Chairman of the JCSC, with distinct positions, powers and responsibilities.
 The COAS has the power to command the armed forces, to ask for the written opinion of the military, and to promote or dismiss other officers as commissioned by the army law.

+Serving Generals

 Currently serving 4-star generals in Pakistan army are mentioned below: